MicrosoftDocs/Devices-docs/surface-hub/install-apps-on-surface-hub.md

 To install released apps:

 - [Download apps using the Microsoft Store app](#microsoft-store-app), or
-- [Download app packages from the Microsoft Store via the WinGet command-line package manager](#download-app-packages-via-winget) and distribute them via a provisioning package or supported MDM provider.
+- [Download app packages from the Microsoft Store via the WinGet command-line package manager](#download-app-packages-via-winget) and distribute them using a provisioning package or supported MDM provider.

 ## Microsoft Store app